NotQuiteAmish/programming-project-game/README.txt

 Thursday, 11/14.
 All of the code is original except for small bare bones bits I used from bouncinginspace.py.
 I did a *lot* of documentation so hopefully its commented well enough

+- Project 3 - December 6, 2019 -
+Here it is, the final project!

+Before I go into this, all of the interesting stuff is in flyinginspace.py.
+The rest of the files are either old or failed attempts at adding levels and multiplayer functionailty.

+Since the last project, I added planets!
+These are more like asteroids, really, but they are called planets in the code.
+These will damage the player if they fly into them too fast.
+I also added functionality for the laser gun.
+When the player presses spacebar, they fire a laser that can destroy planets.
+This gives the player points.

+There is also game functionality, such as a menu, timer, score, gauges, and game-over conditions.
+This was tons of fun to create, and I especially had fun creating all of the sound effects (except the music, that was royalty free).
+As a result I spent 15 hours or so on this project, just having fun with it.
+If I had more time, I would have loved to make a multiplayer game over the network, but I just did not have enough time to make that commitment.